 Research Fellowships are intended for scholars who will use the collections of two or more institutions in the consortium.
 Applicants must list the specific collections they wish to use and are strongly encouraged to determine relevance of collections to their projects before applying by searching online catalogs and contacting librarians and archivists at member institutions.
 Applicants can search most members’ collections through a single interface on the Center’s website.
 Candidates who demonstrate that they will make good use of collections at multiple consortium institutions will receive strong preference.
 Candidates who live 75 or more miles from the collections they will use will receive some preference.

-Research Fellows will be awarded a stipend of $600 for use of each collection, $250 if the applicant resides less than 75 miles from a collection they will use.
+Research Fellows will be awarded a stipend of $600 for use of each collection, $250 if the collection is less than 100 miles from another collection for which a stipend has already been awarded.

 Dissertation Writing Fellowships